 - Growth rates applied to the perpetual annuity consider country-specific growth rates as well as company-specific revenue growth rates of prior periods and those used in detailed planning, respectively. - Detailed planning is based on developments of the past and expectations regarding future market developments.
 The resulting cash flows are discounted at the weighted average cost of capital, which is determined separately for each cash-generating unit, to determine the value in use of the cash-generating units.
 The cost of equity used for discounting the cash flows is determined based on the "capital asset pricing model" and corresponds to the weighted average interest rate of equity and debt capital of the peer group.
 The determination of the cost of equity is based on a risk-free borrowing rate, adjusted for market and country-specific risks.
-The cost of debt is based on a risk-free borrowing rate, adjusted for risk.
-The cost of debt as well as beta factors and capital structure of the peer group are derived from publicly available market data.
+The cost of debt is based on a risk-free borrowing rate, adjusted for market and capital structure of the peer group are derived from publicly available market data.
 The beta factor used on the reporting date is the average of the 2-year beta of the last twelve months.